1988 Miami Hurricanes football team

 The 1988 Miami Hurricanes football team represented the University of Miami during the 1988 NCAA Division I-A football season.
 It was the Hurricanes' 63rd season of football.
-The Hurricanes were led by fifth-year head coach Jimmy Johnson and played their home games at the Orange Bowl.
+The Hurricanes were led by fifth-year head coach Jimmy Johnson and played home games at the Miami Orange Bowl.
 They finished the season 11–1 overall.
-They were invited to the Orange Bowl where they defeated Nebraska, 23-3.
+They were invited to the Orange Bowl, where they defeated Nebraska, 23–3.